aaron7/go-oauth2webflow/README.md

 The package opens the OAuth2 authorize url with the system browser with the `redirect_uri` set as `http://localhost:5000` and listens for the callback.
 An AccessToken is then returned.

+Note: created this project as part of learning go

 ## Example

 ```go